1 Pound Of Ribeye Steak Protein

 Incorporate Ribeye Steak into a Balanced Diet

-For example, instead of consuming a one-pound ribeye steak on its own, consider cutting it into smaller portions and serving it with a variety of vegetables, such as roasted asparagus, grilled bell peppers, or a mixed green salad.
+To give you an idea, instead of consuming a one-pound ribeye steak on its own, consider cutting it into smaller portions and serving it with a variety of vegetables, such as roasted asparagus, grilled bell peppers, or a mixed green salad.
 This will help increase your intake of fiber, vitamins, and minerals, while also reducing the overall calorie and fat content of the meal.

 Choose Leaner Cuts and Trim Excess Fat